qfpl/intro-to-reflex-brisjs/notes.md

 events.md
-- the frames / transactions point can be pushed a bit harder
+- the frames / transactions point can be pushed a bit harder behaviors.md

-behaviors.md
 - mention the CQRS link

-dynamic.md
-  important to really stress that dyanmic used well can give you virtual dom equivalent behavior without having to diff or patch

 dom.md

 switching.md

-  Possibly put some of this before the dom and some of it after

   Need to really trim down the switching
-    basic example of switching, like a railway switchyard show widgetHold for switching out pieces of the DOM
+    show widgetHold for switching out pieces of the DOM
     - with text and a button
     - with text and a timer